 - How many pages they click through and visit

-- How relevant your ads are to the searched keyword,
+- How relevant your ads are to the searched keyword

-Unless you want to spend a lot of time engineering an organic Page 1 ranking, it makes sense to pay a fee per click to get there fast.
+Unless you want to spend a great deal of time engineering an organic Page 1 ranking, it makes sense to pay a fee per click to get there fast.
 If your business relies on local customers, as most small businesses do, you can run ads directly within Google Maps.

-Your ads not only will be seen inside the Google Maps app (which has 1 billion downloads) with a purple ad icon, but they will also be shown on Page 1 of Google in the “Maps” area.
-(Given your bid is the top one.)
+When you do so, your ads will not only be seen inside the Google Maps app; they will also be shown on Page 1 of Google in the Maps area if your bid is the top one.
 This could offer a big advantage if your business serves the local area.
 The other advantage offered by Google Maps ads is that you can use your Google Business Profile in your map ad, which is great if you have several Google reviews because it instantly adds to your credibility.

-One more thing – for your local ads, make sure you enable the “location extension” in Google AdWords.
-This will sync your ads to your business’s address and offer many perks to encourage foot traffic and local calls.
+Another good tip for local ads is to make sure you enable the “location extension” in Google Ads.
+This will sync your ads to your business’s address and offer perks to encourage foot traffic and local calls.
 However, these ads require active monitoring and tweaking to keep your spending under control, or else those $17 clicks will quickly add up.

 2. Run coordinated ads on Facebook and Instagram.

 You can reach your prospects where they spend time and consume content every day: social media.
-Because Facebook owns Instagram, you can run ads on both networks simultaneously from the Facebook Business Manager, which operates on a pay-per-click model similar to AdWords.
+Because Facebook owns Instagram, you can run ads on both networks simultaneously from the Facebook Business Manager, which operates on a pay-per-click model similar to Google Ads.

 Here are a few tips for running Facebook/Instagram ads:

-- Think each ad through to the goal – if you’re driving people to your website, ensure the page they land on matches the ad and is set up to capture leads.
+- Think each ad through to the goal.
+If you’re driving people to your website, ensure the page they land on matches the ad and is set up to capture leads.

 3. Contribute your expertise to fellow blogs and magazines to build credibility.